p4dd9/birb/README.md

 - Add Leaderboards
 - Add Fullscreen WebView

-## 🐦 What's next for Reddibirds by Hammertime
+## 🐦 What's next for Birb by Hammertime

-- Update Reddibirds' level and progression systems for both communities and individuals
+- Update Birb' level and progression systems for both communities and individuals
 - Add seasonal content to keep the gameplay fresh
 - Introduce a brand-new Black Market where Redditors can exchange points and Reddit Gold to unlock exclusive cosmetics and consumables that affect gameplay
 - Go global!
 Once Devvit's Redis supports global data for apps, I plan to add global leaderboards and Versus mode to connect communities